-in 2011 Adam Blanchard - just home from culinary school in PEI - started making cheeses for friends and family. they loved it. there were no other artisanal cheese makers in the province, so he began making his to sell down at the St. John’s farmer’s Market, and that was the start of Five Brothers Cheese. a few years later business is booming. countless local restaurants use Five Brothers Cheese and it’s sold in stores all over the Northeast Avalon.
+in 2011 Adam Blanchard - just home from culinary school in PEI - started making cheeses for friends and family. they loved it. there were no other artisanal cheese makers in the province, so he began making his to sell down at the St. John’s Farmer’s Market, and that was the start of Five Brothers Cheese. a few years later business is booming. many local restaurants use Five Brothers Cheese and it’s sold in stores all over the Northeast Avalon, and beyond.

 Five Brothers Cheese continues to look for ways to grow and improve the business and the industry.